 Scout explains that when her brother, Jem, was 13, he broke his arm.
 Many years later, they argue about when everything that led to the accident truly began.
-Jem maintains that it began the year Dill arrived, while Scout insists that if they want to take a broad view, it began with Andrew Jackson.
-She gives a brief account of her family’s history—Simon Finch established a modest plantation called Finch’s Landing and the Finches remained on the land until Scout’s father, Atticus, and his brother left to study law and medicine, respectively.
+Jem maintains that it began the year Dill arrived, while Scout insists that they take a broader view.
+She gives a brief account of her family’s history—her ancestor Simon Finch who left England to escape religious persecution and established a modest plantation called Finch’s Landing.
+The Finches remained on that land until Scout’s father, Atticus, and his brother left to study law and medicine, respectively.
 Atticus set up shop in Maycomb, 20 miles away from Finch’s Landing, and is related to nearly everyone in the county.
 When the story begins, Maycomb is a tired and poor old town, and Scout’s family lives on the main residential street.

 Scout likely finds Calpurnia tyrannical and one-dimensional because she’s so young and can’t yet understand Calpurnia as a complex individual.
 Dill and his imagination begin to situate these kinds of fantasy games as a hallmark of childhood in Mockingbird, while the fact that their games are based off of books indicates that all three children are literate.
 While this might not seem important to the children themselves, it does point to their financial situation and Atticus’s professional job, as they have enough money to live in a home that encourages education.